ManonLef/ManonLef/README.md

 ## Currently Learning

 I'm currently learning about TDD.
 For my testing practice, I'm using Jest.
+I'm in the process of developing a [BattleShip](https://github.com/ManonLef/battleship) game which will be the final testing project before I move on to React

 [![My Skills](https://skillicons.dev/icons?i=jest)](https://skillicons.dev)